mariuszkuswik/KCNA/README.md

 ## Kubernetes Components Overview
 ### Service
-A static IP address and DNS name for a set of pods (persists an address even if a pod dies) and a load balancer

-A “service” can also mean a container that continuously runs.
+A static IP address and DNS name for a set of pods (persists an address even if a pod dies) and a load balancer A “service” can also mean a container that continuously runs.

+Kubernetes Services has following **service types**:
+- ClusterIP - is the default service type for a K8 service.
+It is used for internal traffic.
+External traffic will not reach the service.
+Traffic will be randomly distributed to any targeted pods.
+**When to use ClusterIP**:
+  - Debugging
+  - Testing
+  - Internal traffic
+  - Internal Dashboards
+- Headless - send traffic to very specific pod, when you have stateful pods eg. Database
+- NodePort - allows you to expose a port for Virtual Machines running pods that the Service is managing.
+- LoadBalancer  - similar to nodeport except leverages Cloud Service Provider’s (CSPs) load balancer
+- ExternalName  - a special service that does not have selectors and uses DNS names instead

+---
+K8s Service allows you set a Traffic policies to determine how ingress traffic is routed.
+There are 2 types of Traffic policies:
+1. External Traffic Policy
+how traffic from external sources is routed and has two valid values:
+- Cluster – route external traffic to all ready endpoints
+- Local - only route to ready node-local endpoints
+2. Internal Traffic Policy
+how traffic from internal sources is routed (has the same two values as External)
+---

+NodePort - allows you to expose a port for Virtual Machines running pods that the Service is managing Port - Port exposes the Kubernetes service on the specified port within the cluster.
+Other pods within the cluster can communicate with this server on the specified port.
+TargetPort -

 ### Ingress
 Translates HTTP/S rules to point to services